 Cook your own meals for the majority of the week

 We tend to have a meal at a pub on the way to our holiday accommodation, as it breaks up the journey.
-It feels less tiring when you’ve had a break and don’t have to cook a meal when you arrive, as you’ve already had your main meal of the day.
-We then have one day during the week where we visit a town and have a long lunch and then we stop for food on the way home.
+It feels less tiring when you’ve had a break.
+Also, you don’t have to cook a meal when you arrive, as you’ve already had your main meal of the day.
+We then have one day during the week where we visit a town and have a long lunch.
+We then stop for food on the way home.
 Outside of these times we cook meals in the cottage.
-We treated ourselves to a lovely three course leisurely lunch on the way home, courtesy of Mr Simple’s mother who had given us £100 as she had received some unexpected dividends.

 Plan your meals

 Menu plan thoroughly so that you take as much of the food that you need as you can.
 You can’t take everything as some things e.g. bread, will go off, but you can take the majority.
-If you plan well you won’t have to pop out to the local shop, which is likely to be expensive and may involve using petrol, to get items that you have forgotten.
-I’m not always very good at this, but made a special effort this time and it worked out well.
-Cooking is so much easier when you have a plan.
-I even weighed out ingredients for pizza dough and took them in a food bag, putting on a label stating what needed to be added.
-That might been a bit too organised for you, but it worked well and meant that I didn’t have to take a whole bag of flour.
+If you plan well you won’t have to pop out to the local shop.
+That is likely to be expensive and may involve using petrol, to get items that you have forgotten.
+Cooking is so much easier when you have a plan, which is also the case when you are at home.

 Do free activities

 These include walking in the countryside, cycling and birdwatching.
-If you followed our staycation in March you will know that Mr Simple and I enjoy these activities, which are usually free.
+If you followed our staycation last March you will know that Mr Simple and I enjoy these activities, which are usually free.
 If the countryside isn’t your thing then maybe try city/town walking tours or parks.
-You can usually pick up a leaflet from the local tourist information office and they often take you to interesting parts of the town that you may not discover on your own.
+You can usually pick up a leaflet from the local tourist information office.
+They often take you to interesting parts of the town that you may not discover on your own.
 When Mr Simple and I are on holiday in France I have often dragged him around the town to work up an appetite for dinner.

 Check what is provided

 Before you go check with the cottage owners what is available in the accommodation so that you take everything that you need.
 Be as specific as you can.
-A couple of years ago I asked if they provided toilet roll, to which the answer was yes, but when we got there they provided only one roll, which obviously didn’t last for the week.
-This time I asked, ‘Do you provide toilet roll and if so how many?’
-They probably think that I am a bit of a pain, but last time we ended up having to buy more when I had loads in the cupboard at home that I could have taken with us.
-Mr Simple and I love Classic Cottages as they provide an inventory for their cottages, which is so useful.
-Unfortunately they only cover the south west of England and we have not come across this practice with other cottage providers.
+A couple of years ago I asked if they provided toilet roll, to which the answer was ‘yes’.
+When we got there they provided only one roll, which obviously didn’t last for the week.
+Now I ask, ‘Do you provide toilet roll and if so how many?’
+They probably think that I am a bit of a pain, but previously we have ended up having to buy more when I had loads in the cupboard at home that I could have taken with us.

 If they provide it – use it